 - PDU Set Sequence Number [PSSN] (10 bits): The field encodes the sequence number of the PDU Set to which the current PDU belongs acting as a 10-bit numerical identifier for the PDU Set.
+The PDU Set Sequence Number shall monotonically increase by 1 for each subsequent PDU Set.

-NOTE 2: This value wraps around at 1023, however, using the RTP packet sequence number and PSSN pair a receiver may uniquely distinguish between any PDU Sets.
+NOTE 3: This value wraps around at 1023, however, using the 16-bit RTP packet sequence number and PSSN pair, a receiver may uniquely distinguish between any PDU Sets.

 - PDU Sequence Number within a PDU Set [PSN] (6 bits): The sequence number of the current PDU within the PDU Set.
 The PSN shall be set to 0 for the first PDU in the PDU Set and incremented monotonically for every PDU in the PDU set in order of transmission from the sender.